True wilderness filled with untouched lakes, sunken forests, rare birds and other beasts

 Shiretoko National Park is a UNESCO World Heritage Site set in the magnificent mountains and steep cliffs of the northern tip of the Shiretoko Peninsula.

-From spring to autumn, you can admire the serene five lakes known collectively as Shiretoko Goko, follow hiking trails to hidden waterfalls or take a memorable nature cruise to see some of the many species of whales, dolphins, and seals that thrive in the nutrient-rich waters.
-In winter, you can witness the spectacle of drift ice by taking a cruise, going for a walk or even swimming in the icy cold waters.
+From spring to autumn, you can admire the serene five lakes known collectively as Shiretoko Goko, follow hiking trails to hidden waterfalls, or take a nature cruise from Utoro for the chance to see brown bears leading their cubs along the shore, as well as some of the many species of whales, dolphins, and seals that thrive in the nutrient-rich waters.
+In winter, take a cruise from Rausu to observe white-tailed sea eagles and Stellar's sea eagles.
+Or participate in a "drift ice walk tour," where you wear a dry suit and walk on drift ice.
+The opportunity to dive under the ice floes is a unique winter experience in Shiretoko.

 The tip of the iceberg